react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen.md

 </TabItem>
 </Tabs>

-### `getId`
+### ID

-Callback to return an unique ID to use for the screen.
+A screen can have an ID to identify it uniquely.
+This is useful when you want to ensure that the screen with the same ID doesn't appear multiple times in the stack.

+This can be done by specifying the `getId` callback.
 It receives an object with the route params:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>